gyengen/asda/README.md

 ## Credit:
 Liu, J., Nelson, C, Erdelyi, R, Automated Swirl Detection Algorithm (ASDA) and Its Application to Simulation and Observational Data, ApJ, 872, 22, 2019 (https://iopscience.iop.org/article/10.3847/1538-4357/aabd34/meta)

-This version is rewritten by Jiajia Liu and Norbert Gyenge based on version 1.0 in https://github.com/PyDL/ASDA This version is on average **3 times faster**
+This version is a revision by Norbert Gyenge and Jiajia Liu of version 1.0 in https://github.com/PyDL/ASDA This version is on average **3 times faster**

 # ASDA